gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'nbt',path?)`

 Returns full NBT of the entity.
-If path is specified, it fetches only that portion of the NBT, that corresponds to the path.
+If path is specified, it fetches only the portion of the NBT that corresponds to the path.
 For specification of `path` attribute, consult vanilla `/data get entity` command.

 Note that calls to `nbt` are considerably more expensive comparing to other calls in Minecraft API, and should only